DeNepo/welcome-to-js/1-what-is-programming/07-program-goals/README.md

 # Program Goals

 A "goal" an important step in a program, it can be a single line of code or many lines of code.
-What's important is that a goal achieves one important step between the program's initial input to it's final output.
+What matters is that a goal achieves one important step between the program's initial input to it's final output.

 Learning to think of full programs as a series of smaller goals will help you to understand code.
 Later on this skill will help you plan, write and collaborate